United States v. Brignoni-Ponce: Relation to Vasquez Perdomo v. Noem

 Brignoni-Ponce set the rule that apparent Mexican ancestry can be one of the factors in forming a reasonable suspicion for stopping a vehicle, but cannot be the sole basis for an immigration stop.
-In Vasquez-Perdomo, the Court, through Justice Kavanaugh's concurrence, agreed that apparent ethnicity alone cannot furnish reasonable suspicion for immigration stops, but it can be a relevant factor when considered along with other salient features.
+In Noem v.
+Vasquez Perdomo, the Court, through Justice Kavanaugh's concurrence, agreed that apparent ethnicity alone cannot furnish reasonable suspicion for immigration stops, but it can be a relevant factor when considered along with other salient features.
 The Court agrees that (i) presence at particular locations such as bus stops, car washes, day laborer pickup sites, agricultural sites, and the like; (ii) the type of work one does; (iii) speaking Spanish or speaking English with an accent are all relevant factors that may be considered along with ethnicity.

 Unlike in Vasquez-Perdomo, the Brignoni-Ponce case addresses the action that took place within 100 miles of the border by border patrol.
 The Brignoni-Ponce case dealt with profiling based solely on car passengers appearing Mexican while the Vasquez-Perdomo case deals with profiling based on 4 factors–race or ethnicity, speaking English with an accent, being in a particular place, and doing a particular type of job.
 This has meant the expansion of roving patrols beyond 100 miles of the border by border patrol, and may now enter American cities deeper in the country.